rodgues/angular4-sails/README.md

 ## To create a new angular service:
 ng generate service nomeServizio

+## To create a new sails controller:
+sails generate controller nomeController

 # Bootstrap 4
 It's use scss ( .angular-cli.json file )